 Variations in essential diabetes care increases risk to tens of thousands of people developing complications, research by Diabetes Scotland shows.

-Based on findings from the Scottish Diabetes Survey and Diabetes UK’s own internal research, State of the Nation Scotland highlights that:
+Based on findings from the Scottish Diabetes Survey and our own internal research, State of the Nation Scotland highlights that:

-- Over 276,000 people in Scotland now have diabetes, 5.2 per cent of the population a further estimated 45,500 people are estimated to have Type 2 diabetes but do not know it,
+- Over 276,000 people in Scotland now have diabetes, 5.2% of the population a further estimated 45,500 people are estimated to have Type 2 diabetes but do not know it

 - Another 500,000 people in Scotland are at high risk of developing Type 2 diabetes.

 Diabetes Scotland is asking the Scottish Government to implement a new set of top level commitments to meet the challenge of delivering excellent diabetes care to everyone diagnosed and enhance delivery of the current Diabetes Improvement Plan.